Rotorua Lakes Council's seven deputy chief executives: MP, former mayor call for independent review - NZ Herald

-Rotorua MP Todd McClay and former mayor Grahame Hall are calling for an independent review into Rotorua Lakes Council, after revelations the council had
+Rotorua MP Todd McClay and former mayor Grahame Hall are calling for an independent review into Rotorua Lakes Council, with Hall saying in his view it would be "money well spent".

+Their calls follow the revelation this week the council had appointed seven deputy chief executives, with pay rises for two.

 But Rotorua mayor Steve Chadwick says council chief executive Geoff Williams has her "total confidence", and that a lot had changed in local government, which required new ways of doing things to meet community needs.